rticommunity/rtiperftest/srcDoc/examples.rst

         This function is used to set your data before it is sent.
         It is called every time the data is sent.
-        You must set the Custom type data before it is sent with the right "key" value and the "target_data_len".
+        You must set the Custom type data before it is sent with the right "key" value and the "targetDataLen".
         The function takes three arguments:

             - A reference to custom type data.